zeead yaghi

 My PhD project has received generous financial support from a number of organizations and programs, including the Fulbright Hays Doctoral Dissertation Research Abroad Program, Chateaubriand Fellowship Program, UCSD Department of History, UCSD Institute of Arts and Humanities, and UCSD International Institute.

-I’m also a writer and editor, with bylines in several American and Arab magazines and journals, you can find them here.
+I have written for several American and Arab magazines and journals, you can find them here.

 ︎︎︎